The Ultimate Guide to Securing Small Business Grants

 Many of these grants come in large sums of money.
 They can start at $150,000 and increase depending on the project and goals of the initiatives.

 Small Business Grants at the State and Regional Level

 State and regional governments can provide grant money to help spur business development.
-However, this money can be difficult to obtain.
+However, this money can be challenging to obtain.
 Plus, when funds are available, it requires businesses to meet the objectives or mission of the government initiatives.
 These initiatives are often for specific tasks that a government agency wishes to achieve.

 The government also has initiatives to help promote exporters, called the State Trade Expansion Program (STEP).
 It has limited availability and is specific to certain states.
-However, there’s a division within the program, called the Office of International Trade.
+However, there’s a division within the program called the Office of International Trade.
 This program helps with exporting on a national level.

 Small business owners can research programs available at the state level by referencing the United States Economic Development Administration.

 Many organizations provide funding to small businesses in the form of grants.
 For example, the National Association for the Self-Employed (NASE) awards one $4,000 grant every month to active members.
 Only members are eligible to receive these grants based on a needs assessment by the organization.